iPrunes - Open Source Aquaponics

 You should see the lights on the relay change in a sequence.
 You should also hear a click.

-If all four relay's light up eventually one after the other you should have everything wired correctly to the relays from the Pi.
+If all four relays light up one after the other you should have everything wired correctly to the relays from the Pi.

 Continuity testing is the act of testing the resistance between two points.
 If there is very low resistance (less than a few Ωs), the two points are connected electrically, and a tone is emitted.

-Place the the two probes on each side of the relay and wait for it to be triggered.
-Once the light indicates its on you should hear a tone from the multi-meter.
+Place the two probes on each side of the relay and wait for it to be triggered.
+Once the light indicates it's on you should hear a tone from the multi-meter.

-If you do not get a tone its wired incorrectly!!! test the other connections in the channel and the other connection on the relay! its easily wired wrong!
+If you do not get a tone it's wired incorrectly!!!
+Test the other connections in the channel and the other connection on the relay!

-Still some more wiring to do but your on the home strait!
-You can now attach the board to the iPrunes using spacers, then onward to the next step.
+Still some more wiring to do but you're now on the home strait!
+You can now attach the board to iPrunes using spacers, then onward to the next step.